Albania in the Junior Eurovision Song Contest 2019: National final

 The national final, Junior Fest 2019, took place on 29 September 2019.
-The national final consisted of eighteen competing acts participating in a televised production at the Amphitheater of the Lake Park in Tirana where the winner was be determined by 100% votes of jury members made up of music professionals.
+The national final consisted of eighteen competing acts participating in a televised production at the Amphitheater of the Lake Park in Tirana where the winner was determined by 100% votes of jury members made up of music professionals.
 Isea Çili (born 13 September 2007) was the winner of the national final with the song "Mikja ime fëmijëria".

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 18 November 2019, Albania was drawn to perform eighteenth on 24 November 2019, following Italy and preceding Serbia.